mose247/RT-first-assignment/README.md

 # First Research Track I assignment - Luca Mosetti

 This assignment is based on a simple and portable robot simulator developed by [Student Robotics](https://studentrobotics.org).
-However, the arena in which the robot moves has been modified specifically for exercise.
+However, the arena in which the robot moves has been modified specifically for the exercise.

 ## Installing and runnning
 The simulator requires a Python 2.7 installation, the [pygame](https://www.pygame.org/news) library, [PyPyBox2D](https://pypi.org/project/pypybox2d/2.1-r331/) and [PyYAML](https://pypi.org/project/PyYAML/).
 Once that everything has been installed, in order to run the python script just write: